3xBJ/hydeout-jekyll-starter/_drafts/events-or-how-i-stopped-worrying-and-love-the-clr.md

 ---
 layout: post
-title: 'Events: or how i stopped worrying and love the CLR'
+title: 'Delegates: or how i stopped worrying and love the CLR'
 excerpt: ''
 date:
 last_modified_at: